NBISweden/data-submission-documentation/ENA/BGE-Lithobius-stygius/README.md

         <ACTIONS>MODIFY</ACTIONS>
     </RECEIPT>
     ```
 * **Note:** The assembly studies are not visible in umbrella, is that due to them not being public yet?
 Need to check when they have been accessioned and made public.
+True, once the studies became public, they also showed at umbrella level.

 ## Umbrella project
 For each of the BGE species, an umbrella project has to be created and linked to the main BGE project, [PRJEB61747](https://www.ebi.ac.uk/ena/browser/view/PRJEB61747).